Looking Glass (band)

-Looking Glass is an American pop rock group of the early 1970s that was part of the Jersey Shore sound.
-Their 1972 song "Brandy (You're a Fine Girl)" was a #1 hit on both the Billboard Hot 100 and Cash Box Top 100 charts, remaining in the top position for one week.
+Looking Glass is an American pop rock band formed in New Jersey that were active during the early 1970s.
+They are known for their chart-topping 1972 hit song "Brandy (You're a Fine Girl)", which reached No. 1 on both the U.S. Billboard Hot 100 and Cash Box Top 100 charts, remaining in the top position for one week.
+They were part of the Jersey Shore sound.